 This is our biggest fundraiser of the year and we encourage you to contribute, attend, and invite friends!
-The money raised annually is dedicated to classroom materials and supplies.

 Parent Volunteers

 Anyone who will regularly volunteer at COS while school is operating, will be oriented to their role, supervision and expectations along with receiving any training that is necessary for their position.
 All volunteers must be under the visual supervision of an EEC qualified staff member.
 The time spent by volunteers will be documented on a time sheet and maintained by the office manager.
 Regular volunteers will be required to complete a Background Record Check through the state of Massachusetts, Department of Early Education and Care.